baribari02/Summer2025/README.md

 # Summer2025
-Here we post all out work
+Here we post our work.